corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/database-set-up.md

 Replace the placeholders *<host>* and *<port>* with appropriate values (the default SQL Server port is 1433).
 By default, the connection to the database is not SSL.
 To secure the JDBC connection, refer to [Securing JDBC Driver Applications](https://docs.microsoft.com/en-us/sql/connect/jdbc/securing-jdbc-driver-applications?view=sql-server-2017).

-You can download the Microsoft JDBC 6.2 driver from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=55539) - extract the downloaded archive and copy the file `mssql-jdbc-6.2.2.jre8.jar` (the archive comes with two `.jar` files).
+You can download the Microsoft JDBC 6.2 driver from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=55539) - extract the downloaded archive and copy the file `mssql-jdbc-6.2.2.jre8.jar` (the archive comes with two JAR files).
-The [Database configuration section](#4-database-configuration) further below explains the correct location for the driver `.jar` file in the CENM service installation structure.
+The [Database configuration section](#4-database-configuration) further below explains the correct location for the driver JAR file in the CENM service installation structure.

 Ensure that the JDBC connection properties match the SQL Server setup, especially when trying to reuse Azure SQL JDBC URLs, which are invalid for SQL Server.
 This may lead to CENM failing to start with the following message: